 How Do You Make Money With 6 Steps To Freedom?

 The system is making money by signing others up to the system.
 There's nothing more to it than that.

-While they do give you some basic training in return for your money, all the training is focused on reselling the same product you just bought.
+While they give you some very basic training for your money, it's all focused on reselling the same product you just bought.